-In 2001, we obtained a direct license from Immunex Corporation, or Immunex, for exclusive, worldwide rights to Immunex's patent estate relating to antibodies to IL15 and the IL15 receptor.
+In 2001, we entered into a collaboration with Immunex Corporation, or Immunex, relating to antibodies to IL15.
 In 2002, Amgen acquired Immunex.
 In July 2003, we recorded a payment of \$10.0 million when Amgen exercised its commercialization options for the HuMax-IL15 antibody program (now AMG 714).
-We are entitled to receive up to \$20.0 million in milestone payments if all milestone events are met for AMG 714, in addition to sales milestone payments of up to \$65.0 million and royalties with rates in the double-digits.
+We are entitled to receive up to \$20.0 million in milestone payments if all milestone events are met for AMG 714, in addition to sales milestone payments of up to \$65.0 million and tiered royalties between 10% and 20%.
 In July 2014, we agreed with Amgen that if Amgen grants an exclusive sublicense to a third party for the development of AMG 714, we are entitled to receive 35% of any net compensation received by Amgen for such sublicense.
 In 2015, Amgen sublicensed AMG 714 to a private company, Celimmune, LLC, which conducted two Phase II studies of AMG 714 for nonresponsive and refractory celiac disease.
 Amgen subsequently exercised an option to acquire Celimmune and AMG 714 in 2017.
 In November 2018, Amgen and Provention Bio, Inc., or Provention, announced that Amgen had sublicensed AMG 714 to Provention and indicated that Provention plans to lead the next phase of development and regulatory activities for the program.